-LabBuddy helps lab teachers to provide better education.
+LabBuddy uses inquiry based software to help lab teachers provide better education.
 It ensures that students prepare before coming to their laboratory classes, supports the acquisition of academic skills, and helps students to stay focused.
 It also frees up many hours of teacher time because students no longer ask practical questions unrelated to the class’s learning goals.

 Students start prepared